Communist Party of Turkey (modern): Relations with other parties and internationalism

-The party sees AKP, CHP, MHP and HDP as bourgeois parties and classifies them as opposing class parties.
+The party sees AKP, CHP, MHP and DEM Party as bourgeois parties and classifies them as opposing class parties.
 The party has warm relations with the Federation of Socialist Assemblies (Sosyalist Meclisler Federasyonu), and the two organisations formed an electoral alliance in several provinces in the 2019 Turkish local elections, which emerged victorious in the provincial centre of Tunceli.

 In August 2022, it was announced in a press conference in Ankara, that the party along with the Left Party, the Communist Movement of Turkey and the Movement of Revolution (tr) would form a coalition for the 2023 national election, called the Union of Socialist Forces.

 The party defends an orthodox view in communist movement and urges the movement to define its borders clearly.
-The party is quite close to Communist Party of Greece and the Communist Party of the Workers of Spain in international level.
+The party is quite close to the Communist Party of Greece (KKE) and the Communist Party of the Workers of Spain (PCTE) in international level, which are both founding members of the European Communist Action (ECA), of which TKP is also a founding member.
+TKP had relations with the parties of the ECA before its founding, in the framework of the European Communist Initiative which dissolved in 2023.
 It has ties with many communist and worker's parties in the Middle East, Caucasus and Balkans.
-It has close relations with the Communist Party of Cuba, leading a pioneer role in the solidarity for Cuba.
-TKP is a member of the Initiative of Communist and Workers' Parties.
-The party joins the efforts to build an international focal point by issuing a magazine about communist theory called International Communist Review.
+It has close relations with the Communist Party of Cuba (PCC), leading a pioneer role in the solidarity for Cuba.
+The party joins the efforts to build an international focal point by issuing a magazine about communist theory called International Communist Review (ICR).
 TKP's youth wing, Communist Youth of Turkey and Leftist High Schoolers, are members of the World Federation of Democratic Youth.

-TKP participates in the International Meeting of Communist and Workers' Parties and hosted the 21st international meeting in 2019 in İzmir, Turkey alongside the Communist Party of Greece (KKE).
+TKP participates in the International Meetings of Communist and Workers' Parties (IMCWPs) and hosted the 21st and 23rd IMCWPs in 2019 and 2023 respectively, in İzmir, Turkey, the former alongside the KKE.

-In a report written in 2024, the TKP announced that it recognised Hamas as a resistance organisation in Palestine, and though it said it regretted the dominance of Islamists in Palestine, it nevertheless affirmed support for Hamas against Israel as well as other socialist forces in the region.